Germany–Poland relations: Modern Age

+Participants at the Hambach Festival (1832), where German liberals and Polish exiles expressed their shared commitment to freedom, democracy, and national self-determination.

 Several Polish uprisings broke out, with the largest one being the Greater Poland uprising of 1848.
 The antagonism between the Polish and German populations dates from the Revolutions of 1848, triggered both by the Poles' desire to regain their independence and the Germans' desire to incorporate the Prussian Partition of Poland into a planned German Reich.
 Prussian leader and founder of modern Germany, Otto von Bismarck, in regards to Poles, wrote: Hit the Poles so hard that they despair of their life; I have full sympathy with their condition, but if we want to survive, we can only exterminate them; the wolf, too, cannot help having been created by God as he is, but people shoot him for it if they can.
 In 1863, Prussian troops pacified a protest of the Polish population in the village of Bredynki, killing more than a dozen people, fearing the outbreak of a Polish uprising.
 Germany also carried out expulsions of Poles, and since the late 19th century, the Lebensraum concept was proliferated in Germany, and it also pertained to annexed ancient Polish territories.

 Between 1870 and 1914, some 3.5 million Poles have emigrated to Germany, including 1.2 million in internal migration from Polish territories under German rule, 1.2 million from the Russian Partition of Poland and 1.1 million from the Austrian Partition of Poland, including 500,000 Poles migrating to work in the industrialized Ruhr region in western Germany and forming a vibrant Polish community known as the Ruhrpolen.
 The Ruhrpolen were also subjected to anti-Polish and Germanisation policies.
 Bernhard von Bülow, who served as Chancellor of Germany from 1900 to 1909, called the Polish victory over the Teutonic Knights at the Battle of Grunwald in 1410 the Germans' most portentous national disaster.